canonical/charmed-opensearch-rock/README.md

 **NOTE:** This deployment IS NOT suitable for production AS IS.
 As this deployment disables and does NOT configure the security of OpenSearch.
 Please use it as part of the Juju OpenSearch K8s charm once ready.

 ## License
-The OpenSearch ROCK is free software, distributed under the Apache Software License, version 2.0.
+The Charmed OpenSearch ROCK is free software, distributed under the Apache Software License, version 2.0.
 See [LICENSE](https://github.com/canonical/opensearch-rock/blob/main/LICENSE) for more information.